 - Aside from socialization, peer support is important.
 There may be services that you don’t know about that may be essential to you.
 You can learn about these through the facilitator or from other participants.

 Remember that you are now eating for two!
-A good diet will lift up your mood and give you enough energy.
+A good diet will lift your mood and give you enough energy.
 It will also contribute to your baby’s healthy growth and development.
 Aside from eating nutritious food and staying hydrated, your health care provider may also prescribe a prenatal multivitamin to ensure that you and your baby will receive the right amount of nutrients every day.

 What to avoid: